matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 the hot new thing on the block.
 Also, its many warts and complexities would really be manifesting itself and would be slowing down large-scale adoption.
-In another 3-5 years of increasing server costs most companies that still exist on the cloud would start investing in rewrites to a faster language, however if server costs are rising for 10 years straight then the internet will not have very many companies remaining and services will be a lot more expensive.
+In another 3-5 years of increasing server costs most companies that still exist on the cloud would start investing in rewrites to a faster language.

-If services were still rising prices, then "one-time pay" products would be really booming.
-Users would start preferring to pay for a DVD or a one-time Office subscription instead of paying for something that is "always online".
+If services were still rising prices, then "one-time pay" products would be booming.
+Users would start preferring to pay to own a copy of a movie or software product instead of paying to use something.
+There will be a shift as well away from "always online" as simply bundling online services for one-time pay products wouldn't be cost-effective.
 Monthly fees would just be too much, and the "Software as a Service" business model would get a bad reputation.
 Some more services, including paid ones, wil start dying out.
 Of course, after the economy stabilizes for a few years, SaaS would come back, but just with a different name.

 By this time, if a multi-year recession had taken place, then there would be a lot of internet users with older, slower, machines.
 A large gap in technological power